vuejs/docs/src/api/options-state.md

   Properties that start with `_` or `$` will **not** be proxied on the component instance because they may conflict with Vue's internal properties and API methods.
 You will have to access them as `this.$data._property`.

-  It is **not** recommend to return objects with their own stateful behavior like browser API objects and prototype properties.
+  It is **not** recommended to return objects with their own stateful behavior like browser API objects and prototype properties.
 The returned object should ideally be a plain object that only represents the state of the component.

 - **Example**